 As reported by BCG, “from 2009 to 2019, global sales grew from $2.75 billion to $8.5 billion” and from 6,900 to 21,000 employees worldwide.
 Therefore tripling in size in a decade.

-While revenues kept growing, the question on whether BCG’s approach is still relevant in today’s world, is still open, which forced the iconic consulting firm to rush a set of acquisitions to stay on top of its game.
+While revenues kept growing, the question of whether BCG’s approach is still relevant in today’s world is still open, which forced the iconic consulting firm to rush a set of acquisitions to stay on top of its game.